TestSubject004/pdf-file-merger/README.md

 example : if you have 3 pdf files in root directory and 4  files inside a directory inside the root directory, it will merge the 3 files as one in the root directory.
 It will merge the other 4 files in a separate merge file in that other directory. one result file per directory.

   ATTENTION : IF YOU USE THIS SCRIPT AND MUCK SOMETHING UP, I WILL TAKE NO RESPONSIBILITIES.
-THE CONSEQUENCES OF USING IT ARE YOU AND YOU ALONE.
+THE CONSEQUENCES OF USING IT ARE YOURS AND YOURS ALONE.